 When you’re a busy working adult, planning your meals to meet your nutritional requirements can be too much work.
 A nutritionist can handle this easily and probably plan a more nutritious meal than you can.
 You can also get advice on food and nutrition, instead of searching through possibly unreliable sources on the internet and endlessly questioning their integrity.

-No battle plan survives first contact, and the same goes for nutrition plans.
+No battle plan survives the first contact, and the same goes for nutrition plans.
 However, a well-trained nutritionist will know exactly how and where to make adjustments to your eating plan in order to get you back on track.
 From recently-discovered food allergies to accidental bingeing, it's all par for the course to a nutritionist.

 • Help you stick to your goal